oac-tree/oac-tree/doc/instruction.rst

 Executing Instructions
 ^^^^^^^^^^^^^^^^^^^^^^

 The execution of instruction trees follows a model where the root of the tree is *ticked* until that root reports a status that signifies the termination of the tree's execution.
 Compound and decorator instructions will propagate these *ticks* to their appropriate child instructions.
-A single tick of an instruction results in a single call to the ``ExecuteSingle`` member function of the instruction, which is a non-virtual implementation that ends up calling the private member function ``ExecuteSingleImpl`` (see also `Execution Logic`_).
+A single tick of an instruction results in a single call to the ``ExecuteSingle`` member function of the instruction, leading to a call to the private member function ``ExecuteSingleImpl`` (see also `Execution Logic`_).

 For example, to execute the wait instruction: